 Exam time can be stressful, and even when you’re on top of your studying, things can still go wrong if you don’t have everything you need.

-Always have a copy of your timetable to hand so you know exactly what’s next, where you need to be, and when you need to be there.
+It is a good idea to always have a copy of your timetable to hand so you know exactly what exam is next, where you need to be, and when you need to be there.

 2. Your exam number or student number

-If you don’t know it off by heart, make sure to bring your exam number with you.
+If you don’t know it off by heart, make sure to bring your exam or student number with you.
 You will need to write this on your paper, so it’s important to have it.

 3. Your student card or ID